basu0001/first-pr-Hacktoberfest--2019/README.md

 # Submit your changes for review
 If you go to your repository on GitHub, you'll see a Compare & pull request button.
 Click on that button.
 Now submit the pull request.

 # Where to go from here?
 Congrats!
 You just completed the standard fork -> clone -> edit -> PR workflow that you'll encounter often as a contributor!
 Now its time to practice some more PR workflow using different repositories.

+# And you like it then press the star button